 The doctor will look at your eyes, eyelids, and eyelashes with a lighted tool.

 In many cases, regular washing of your eyelids, eyelashes, eyebrows, and hair can control blepharitis.
 To wash your eyelids:

-Put a few drops of baby shampoo in a cup of water, and dip a cotton ball, cotton swab, or washcloth in the liquid.
+- Put a few drops of baby shampoo in a cup of water, and dip a cotton ball, cotton swab, or washcloth in the liquid.
 With your eyes closed, gently wipe across each eyelid about 10 times.
 Make sure to wipe across the lashes too.
 Rinse well.

 - Or, if you take a shower, let warm water run over your closed eyes for a minute.
 Then put a few drops of baby shampoo on a washcloth and use it to gently scrub the lids and lashes.
 Rinse the shampoo away.

 You can also put a warm, wet washcloth over your eyes.
 If your eyes are dry, artificial tears may help.

 You may need antibiotics to treat some types of blepharitis.
 For example, if you have eye pain or a lot of swelling and redness, you may need to see a doctor for treatment.